Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.94).
+- The Blue Jays have a 3.94 team ERA that ranks 10th across all league pitching staffs.

-- His last time out came on Friday against the Boston Red Sox, when the right-hander went six innings, surrendering four earned runs while giving up five hits.
+- His last appearance was on Friday against the Boston Red Sox, when the righty tossed six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.